 Folding Machine

-• Manual: Operated by skilled workers for simple or small-scale projects.
+Manual: Operated by skilled technicians for small-batch production or prototyping.

-• Automated: Equipped with CNC controls for complex and high-volume tasks.
+Automated: Equipped with CNC controls for high-volume, complex part production with minimal operator intervention.

 Bending Dies

-• Rotary bending dies: Minimize friction, ideal for sensitive materials prone to scratching.
+Rotary bending dies: Feature rotating elements that significantly reduce friction, ideal for materials prone to scratching or when working with pre-finished surfaces.

-• Wiping dies: Employ a wiping motion to create tight-radius bends in sheet metal.
+Wiping dies: Employ a wiping action to create tight-radius bends, often used in the production of complex profiles and channels.

 ISO Standards